12 States Where Homeowners Are Deep Underwater

-Despite the housing recovery, 10.4 million or 21.5 per cent of all residential properties continued to be underwater at the end of Q4 2012, according to latest data by CoreLogic.
+The housing market has been flashing signs of recovery.
+Another positive sign is the decline in the number of residential properties with a mortgage in negative equity.But that’s not to say negative equity isn’t a huge problem.

-The value of negative equity – when homeowners owe more on their mortgages than their home is worth – fell to $628 billion, from $670 billion the previous quarter.
+11.4 million or 23.7 per cent of all residential properties with a mortgage were in negative equity – when borrowers owe more on their mortgages than their property is worth – in the first quarter, according to a new report by Corelogic.

+We drew on CoreLogic data to rank the 12 states with the most highest negative equity share in the first quarter of 2012.
+On average, the five worst states had a combined average of 44.5 per cent of mortgages underwater.

 Note: Loan-to-Value (LTV) ratio is a measure used by financial institutions to gauge risk before approving a mortgage.
 The higher the LTV ratio, the higher the risk and the more expensive the loan.